 Network Usernames and Email Accounts

-University-approved policies for issuing, limiting or disabling Network Usernames (userids), email accounts, and Internet or computer system use are explained through the SVSU Information Technology Services Policies.
+University-approved policies for issuing, limiting, or disabling usernames, email accounts, and internet or computer system use are explained through the SVSU Information Technology Services Policies.

-- University students, faculty, staff and administrators are automatically issued a University Network Username (userid) and email account.
+- University students and employees are automatically issued a University Username and email account.
 Alumni and retirees (those requesting an email account after retirement) may keep an email account per the following guidelines:

 - The University reserves the right to stop incoming mass mailings (spam) without informing the sender or intended recipient.

-- The University reserves the right to regularly send out general information to Users through University email.
-In the future, email will be the main method used to communicate very important University information to Users, including financial aid awards and academic standing.
+- The University reserves the right to regularly send out general information through University email.
+Email is the main method used to communicate University information, including financial aid awards and academic standing.
 Refer to the Student Email Communication Policy.

 - Employees shall not create email rules or processes in their SVSU email account that automatically forwards emails outside of the SVSU email system.

 - The University reserves the right to maintain lists of University email addresses.
-The lists are only used to distribute information to Users and are not available or sold to any outside company.
+The lists are only used to distribute information and are not available or sold to any outside company.

-It is the policy of the University to ensure its web site(s) correctly represents Saginaw Valley State University and its mission; are accurate, well-written, timely and visually appealing; and is of the same high standards as other official communications.
+It is the policy of the University to ensure its web sites correctly represent Saginaw Valley State University and its mission.

 - All official SVSU webpages must: